EU election: Surge for Greens and euroskeptics, losses for centrist blocs | DW | 26.05.2019

 All updates in Universal Coordinated Time (UTC)

 24:00: Britain is emerging from the vote polarized as it tries to leave the EU by October.
-Nigel Farage's Brexit Party was on pace to take first place, while smaller pro-EU parties also performed well.
-Both the Conservatives and Labour lost support.
+Nigel Farage's Brexit Party was on pace to take first place, while smaller pro-EU parties combined outpaced the hard Brexit party.
+Both the Conservatives and Labour lost major support.

 23:14: The leaders of the two largest blocs in the European Parliament have said they would not work together with far-right, euroskeptic groups that made gains in the vote.
 Manfred Weber of the EPP and Frans Timmermans of the S&D are front-runners to become European Commission President.
 The election results mean the next head of the EU executive will need to get the support of at least one other party outside the traditional EPP and S&D coalition.